- Take a culinary tour of Edinburgh's best artisanal shops & markets

 Your Scottish adventure draws to a close today as a private transfer takes you to the airport to catch your departing flight.
 Safe travels!

 Looking for more inspiration for your trip to Scotland?
-Check out these other Scotland itineraries, with outdoor adventures, cultural trips, and best-of tours to cover the highlights.
+Check out these other Scotland itineraries, with outdoor adventures, castle visits, and best-of tours to hit the highlights or explore different ways to spend 10 days in Scotland.